IBM/trino-db2/README.md

 # Presto DB2 connector

-This is a plugin for Presto that allow you to use Oracle Jdbc Connection
+This is a plugin for Presto that allow you to use IBM DB2 Jdbc Connection

 ## Connection Configuration